promptfu/promptfu-gatsbyjs/content/blog/hello-world/index.md

 title: Hello, World
 updated: 2019-08-27 12:01:00 -0500
 ---
-This is officially our first post!
+`This` is officially our first post!
 How exciting!
-Let us start things off with a quote, because it is sooo true.
+Let us start things off with a quote.
 > Technology is a word that describes something that doesn’t work yet.
 >
 > <cite>-- Douglas Adams</cite>